Suleiman Khater: Controversy

 After several wars with massive casualties between Egypt and Israel, Khater was considered a national hero by large segments of the public in Egypt, who believed the Al-Wafd paper story about the 12 Israeli soldiers who attacked Khater and were killed.
 With a limited access to international media at the pre-Internet era, and under the Mubarak dictatorship, many Egyptians believed pro-Khater revisionist history and cast doubt on the government's version of his death.
 The Mubarak government made things significantly worse by keeping an official line of silence soon after Khater's murder spree and his arrest, which gave room for the lauding and fictional coverage of Khater's "heroism" to expand.
 The government only revealed that Khater murdered women and children and that the opposition press outright lied about it because they knew the pro-Khater movement hated the regime and was working to undermine or overthrow it.

-Khater's family angrily dismissed the findings that he commmitted suicide and accused the government of murdering him.
-Suicide in Egyptian culture is not a common behavior, and the family of a person who committed suicide can get shunned by the community.
-His brother said: “I raised my brother very well, and I know how faithful and religious he is.
+Khater's family dismissed the findings that he committed suicide and accused the government of murdering him.
+His brother said, “I raised my brother very well, and I know how faithful and religious he is.
 He cannot have committed suicide.
-They killed him in his prison”.
+They killed him in his prison."